-OpenShift Online can utilize any server implementing the Docker registry API as a source of images, including the Docker Hub, private registries run by third parties, and the integrated OpenShift Online registry.
+OpenShift Online can utilize any server implementing the container image registry API as a source of images, including the Docker Hub, private registries run by third parties, and the integrated OpenShift Online registry.

 OpenShift Online can create containers using images from third party registries,

 but it is unlikely that these registries offer the same image notification

 support as the integrated OpenShift Online registry.
 In this situation

 OpenShift Online will fetch tags from the remote registry upon imagestream

 creation.
 Refreshing the fetched tags is as simple as running